How to Meet Asynchronously at Polynomial Cost: Applications: solving problems for multiple asynchronous agents

 {\bf Algorithm SGL}

-For ease of presentation we will define three states in which an agent can be.
-These states are {\em traveller}, {\em explorer} and {\em token}.
-Transitions between states depend on the history of the agent, and more specifically on comparing the labels exchanged during meetings.
+{We will define three states in which an agent can be.
+These states are {\em traveller}, {\em explorer} and {\em ghost}.
+Transitions between states depend on the history of the agent, and more specifically on comparing the labels exchanged during meetings.}

-The high-level idea of the algorithm is the following.
-An agent $a$ with label $L$ wakes up in state {\em traveller} and executes procedure RV-ASYNCH-POLY$(L+1)$ until the first meeting when it meets either other agents in state {\em traveller} or in state {\em token}.
-Then, depending on the comparison of labels of the agents it meets, it transits either to state {\em token} or to state {\em explorer}.
+{The high-level idea of the algorithm is the following.
+An agent $a$ with label $L$ wakes up in state {\em traveller} and executes procedure RV-ASYNCH-POLY$(L)$ until the first meeting when it meets either agents that are not in state {\em explorer}, or agents having heard of some label smaller than $L$ (below we explain what ''having heard of'' exactly means via the notion of {\em bag}).} {Then, depending on the comparison of labels of the agents it meets or the labels that have been heard of by the agents it meets, it transits either to state {\em ghost} or to state {\em explorer}.
 In the first case it terminates its current move and stays idle.
+In the second case it simulates procedure $ESST$ by using an agent in state {\em ghost} as token and learns a polynomial upper bound $E(n)$ on the size $n$ of the graph.
+Then it resumes procedure RV-ASYNCH-POLY$(L)$, from where it interrupted it when leaving state {\em traveller}, until it performes the $\Pi(E(n),L)$ edge traversals of RV-ASYNCH-POLY$(L)$ or it hears of another agent having a smaller label than $L$.}

+{If the agent is informed about the existence of a label smaller than $L$ before executing the $\Pi(E(n),L)$ edge traversals of RV-ASYNCH-POLY$(L)$, it switches to state {\em ghost}: in fact we will prove that this kind of situation occurs for all explorers having a label different from $M$ (where $M$ is the smallest label among the participating agents) and after at most a number of edge traversals polynomial in $n$ and $|M|$.}

-In the second case it simulates procedure $EST$ learning the map of the graph and in particular its size $n$.
-Then it executes procedure RV-ASYNCH-POLY$(1)$ until it performed $\Pi(n,1)$ edge traversals.
-Now it has met all agents in state {\em traveller}.
-At this point two consecutive DFS traversals of the already known graph permit it to learn all labels of participating agents and to convey this knowledge to all agents in state {\em token}.
-All other agents will in turn get this knowledge from these agents.
+{Otherwise, the agent ends up executing the $\Pi(E(n),L)$ edge traversals of RV-ASYNCH-POLY$(L)$ (we will show that this occurs only when $L=M$).
+At this point, there are no longer agents in state {\em traveller} and an execution of Reingold's procedure followed by a complete backtrack of the trajectory resulting from this procedure permits the agent to learn all labels of participating agents as well as to convey this knowledge to all agents in state {\em ghost}.
+All other agents will in turn get this knowledge from these agents.}